Browse the Guide:

 Lula Porterfield Givens, also a local historian.
 Finding

 JOHNSON, S. HARVEY (1854-?).
 COPYBOOK, n.d.
 0.1 cu. ft.
 19th-century Pittsylvania County, Virginia Methodist minister.
 Copybook titled "Thoughts, Original and selected with Incidents, Illustrations, etc." containing passaged copied from numerous works, relating mostly to religious matters, including instructions on what and how to preach.
 Accompanied by an untitlted poem by Paul Hayne.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-004.

 JOHNSTON, CLEMENT DIXON (1895-1979).
 PAPERS, 1939-1979.
 19.0 cu. ft.
 Founder of Roanoke [Virginia] Public Warehouse (1926); deputy director, U.S. Office of Civil Defense Planning (1947-48); President, U.S. Chamber of Commerce (1954-55); special representative of the U.S. Senate Foreign Relations Committee to study the foreign aid program in Southeast Asia (1956-57); president, Virginia State Chamber of Commerce.
 Papers include correspondence, speeches, letterbooks, publications, scrapbooks, newspaper clippings, diaries, photographs, and memorabilia.
 Topics covered include the Roanoke, Virginia, and U.S. Chambers of Commerce, Boy Scouts of America, Virginia colleges and universities, and Rotary International.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1982-012.

 JOHNSTON, J. AMBLER (1885-1974).
 PAPERS, 1900-1974.
 9.0 cu. ft.